Where We Come From

 Schaeffler Group at a Glance

 The Schaeffler Group is a global automotive and industrial supplier.
 By delivering high-precision components and systems in engine, transmission, and chassis applications, as well as rolling and plain bearing solutions for a large number of industrial applications, the Schaeffler Group is already shaping “Mobility for tomorrow” to a significant degree.

-The technology company generated sales of approximately 14.2 billion Euros in 2018.
-With around 92,500 employees, Schaeffler is one of the world’s largest family companies and, with approximately 170 locations in over 50 countries, has a worldwide network of manufacturing locations, research and development facilities, and sales companies.
+The technology company generated sales of approximately 14.4 billion euros in 2019.
+With around 84,200 employees, Schaeffler is one of the world’s largest family companies and, with approximately 170 locations in over 50 countries, has a global network of manufacturing locations, research and development facilities, and sales companies.